Open-Astrophysics-Bookshelf/numerical_exercises/README.md

 are written in LaTeX, and should build by typing 'make' in the main directory.

+Working implementations for all of the solvers are contained either in the main pyro code or in the set of hydro examples, both referenced below.

 ## Chapters

 The following chapters are mostly written: